DavidL-11/med-seg-fm/README.md

 should contain a `eval.py` file that stores the results of the evaluation in a .csv file.
 - `src/segFM/DataLoaders/`: Contains the Datasets.
 Each file represents a dataset and contains a class that inherits from `base_dataset.py`.
 The class should implement the `__getitem__` and `__len__` methods.
-- `src/segFM/BOB/`: Contains the code for the Bounding-box Oracle for Biomedicine (BOB) and the associated napari extension.
 - `src/segFM/MedMaskGenerator/`: Contains code that provides the functionality of the SAM2AutomaticMaskGenerator for MedSAM2 or similar models.
 Was a dead end, but kept for reference.
 - `Datasets/`: Contains the datasets that are used in the project.
 Obviously, these are also not stored in the repository.